jonathan401/tooltip-of-some-sort/README.md

 # conclusion

 This project tested my css layout skills as well as my typescript skills.
-The method I employed in positioning the tooltips relative to their parents might not have been the best approach.
-But hopefully, I'll be fixing that soon.
-I'll also try adding buttons and using only an instance of the tooltip to make it more interactive and clear.
+There might be a library to do this but I wanted to improve my problem solving skills 🙂.
+Hope you find it useful in your projects 😀

 Thanks for checking this out 😁